muratk5n/thirdwave/en/README.md

 UK was pretty quick in granting British passports to Hong Kong citizens.
 IMO they want that high-skilled workforce emigrating to UK.
-They dont care abt human rights.
+They care more abt that than human rights.

 ---